unconv/chat-wtf/README.md

+***2023-04-23:** Upgraded to the streaming version of the API (output token-by-token!)*
 ***2023-03-16:** The PHP version of the chatbot has been updated to the ChatGPT model!*

 # ChatWTF chatbot

 This ChatGPT-like chatbot was made using the OpenAI API for a YouTube video I made.
-You can watch the video here: https://www.youtube.com/watch?v=ru5m-BKDn6E
+You can watch the original video here: https://www.youtube.com/watch?v=ru5m-BKDn6E

+Video of update to ChatGPT API: https://www.youtube.com/watch?v=0NrIv6bI5o4

 ## PHP, HTML, JS + CSS version